 1:6 faculty to student ratio

-- 26% of families receive reduced tuition through the indexed tuition program
+- 22% of families pay reduced tuition through the indexed tuition program

 1.6 Acre Campus

 - Dedicated Preschool and Kindergarten-1st Grade Play Yards

 - Adventure Playground featuring a 50 foot slides, fruit trees, rabbits, and goats that visit every year

 - State of the art 350-seat theater and gym space

 - 500-gallon rainwater cistern and 24-kilowatt solar panel system

 CAIS is a non-profit organization of 190 elementary, middle, and secondary schools in California.
 The Association serves and strengthens its schools by setting standards of academic quality and ethical conduct, by providing for the professional growth of faculty, administrators, and trustees, and by promoting diversity.

 The NAIS mission is rooted in the core values of independence, interdependence, inclusivity, and innovation.
 We believe the freedoms derived from independence and self-determination are deserving of preservation, worthy of emulation, and a source of the success of independent schools in preparing students to contribute effectively toward a peaceful, prosperous, just, and equitable world.
 The National Association of Independent Schools (NAIS) exists to represent and sustain schools that are self-determining in mission and program, free from government control, and governed by independent boards.

 CATDC is a non-profit organization founded by local independent schools to provide and coordinate opportunities for teachers to grow as professionals.
 Its primary purpose is to encourage and facilitate local access to speakers, programs, and instruction that are of interest to faculties; to pool resources; to increase inter-school contact; and to form groups of teachers to work in specific areas of interest.
 The goal is the enrichment to professional growth opportunities and increased sharing of resources and experience.